libis/rdm-integration/README.md

 go build -ldflags "-X main.DataverseServer=https://demo.dataverse.org -X main.RootDataverseId=demo -X main.DefaultHash=MD5" -v -o datasync.exe ./app/local/
 ```

-These are the ``-X`` flags that you can set at the build time:
+These are the ``-X`` flags that you can set at the build time and set the default values for the command line arguments:
-- DataverseServer: URL of the Dataverse installation that the built application will connect to by default
+- DataverseServer (sets the default value for the ``server`` argument): URL of the Dataverse installation that the built application will connect to by default
-- DataverseServerName: display name of the Dataverse installation, e.g., "Demo Dataverse"
+- DataverseServerName (sets the default value for the ``serverName`` argument): display name of the Dataverse installation, e.g., "Demo Dataverse"
-- RootDataverseId: ID of the root Dataverse collection of the Dataverse installation, e.g., "demo"
+- RootDataverseId (sets the default value for the ``dvID`` argument): ID of the root Dataverse collection of the Dataverse installation, e.g., "demo"
-- DefaultHash: most Dataverse installation use "MD5" as hashing algorithm and this flag can be ommited in most cases.
+- DefaultHash (sets the default value for the ``hash`` argument): most Dataverse installation use "MD5" as hashing algorithm and this flag can be ommited in most cases.
 The only hash that is supported right now is the "SHA1".
-- MyDataRoleIds: this application uses the api call for retrieving "my data", for providing the user the choice of the dataset that the user wishes to update.
+- MyDataRoleIds (sets the default value for the ``roleIDs`` argument): this application uses the api call for retrieving "my data", for providing the user the choice of the dataset that the user wishes to update.
 However, this API requires the Role ID (primary key of the role table where the particular role is stored on the database), which can be tricky to find.
 Only the datasets where the user has that particular role are return by server.
 If your Dataverse installation does not fill the dropdown for dataset choice, then this flag should be adjusted.
 Otherwise, you can omit this flag.
 The default setting is ``6,7`` representing the ``contributor`` and ``curator`` roles on most installations.

 You can also build the binaries for multiple architectures at once with the ``make multiplatform_demo`` command.
 Adapt the build commands in that script in a simmilar way as described for the ``make executable`` command.